 - Natural garland, wreaths, and Christmas trees are yard waste.
 They are chipped into mulch, a valuable soil covering.

-- Please remove tree stand, bags, metal ornament hangers, and all decorations.
+- Please remove tree stand, tree bags, lights, metal ornament hangers, and all decorations.
 Cut very tall trees in half so that the tree will fit into the contractor's truck.

 - Natural garland, wreaths, and Christmas trees will be collected on your collection day.